 He addresses the key themes of Carbon emissions, Ecological Footprints, Transport, Water and Waste, Energy, Food production and Transport in turn.

 Peter says that by taking an integrated approach to urban design and development, each element of a sustainable city starts to reinforce the other and creates a virtuous ‘closed loop’ system.

 The idea of a closed loop urban design system is being pursued locally by researchers at Zero Waste SA.
-A recent paper by Professor Steffen Lehman from Zero Waste shows that one of the ways we can have a significant impact on resource use is to start minimising and recovering waste from the building and construction sector.
-To read more about what’s happening in Adelaide on this front visit Zero Waste SA was the forerunner of Green Industries SA.)
+A paper by Professor Steffen Lehman of Zero Waste SA shows that one of the ways we can have a significant impact on resource use is to start minimising and recovering waste from the building and construction sector.
+To read more about what’s happening in Adelaide on this front visit Green Industries SA.
+(Zero Waste SA was the forerunner of Green Industries SA.)

-You can read Professor Lehman’s recent paper on minimsing urban waste flows from construction here
+You can read Professor Lehman’s paper on minimising urban waste flows from construction here.